 Co-owner Natalie Dobbins-Denny started dancing when she was four years old.
 After graduation from Wilkes Central High School, she attended NC School of the Arts as a dance major.

 Miss Natalie began teaching at Canipe School of Dance in Wilkesboro in 1989, and has been teaching ever since!
 In 1996 she earned her certification to teach from Dance Masters of America.

-She finally took her exams in 2009, and is proud to be a certified member of this organization.
-Stephanie was elected to the Carolina Dance Masters board in 2017.
-Miss Stephanie graduated Magna Cum Laude from Meredith College with a B.A. in English and a minor in Professional Communications.
+She took her DMA exams in 2009, and is proud to be a certified member of this organization.
+Miss Stephanie was elected to the Carolina Dance Masters board in 2017.
+She is also certified in Progressing Ballet Technique (PBT) and Acrobatic Arts.
+Miss Stephanie graduated from Meredith College with a B.A. in English and a minor in Professional Communications.

 Instructor Amanda Staley began dancing at the age of three at Canipe School of Dance, and continued her dance training at Appalachian State University and University of North Carolina at Charlotte, where she graduated with a degree in dance.
 Miss Amanda and husband Michael live in Cornelius, NC.

 Amanda earned her certification through Dance Masters of America in 2009.
 In 2017, Miss Amanda assumed the role of head coach of the West Wilkes Struttin' Hawks.